izzy-robinson/msc-thesis/Extended Wigner's Friend Scenarios.md

 > What you see and what you hear depends a great deal on where you are standing.
 > - C.S.
 Lewis

-Section 8 is dedicated to a systematic examination of all relevant Extended Wigner's Friend Scenarios (EWFS) - namely, the formulations by Brukner, Bong and Cavalcanti et al., Frauchiger and Renner, Pusey and Masanes, and Żukowski and Markiewicz.
-Each of these involve a fusion of elements from both simple Wigner's Friend scenarios and Bell Test set ups.
+Section 8 is dedicated to a systematic examination of the most relevant Extended Wigner's Friend Scenario (EWFS) - namely, the formulation by Bong and Cavalcanti et al. - which involves a fusion of elements from both simple Wigner's Friend scenarios and Bell Test set ups.
+There do exist multiple other EWFS's - specifically those of Brukner, Frauchiger and Renner, Pusey and Masanes, and Żukowski and Markiewicz - however these are not directly relevant to this thesis so we guide the interested reader towards these individual papers for more details.

 ## Brukner's Argument